Financial Failures Transparency

 No Comptroller

 From July 2024 through January 2025, Troy had no comptroller.
-Treasurer Gabrielle Mahoney, whose permanent title was Chief Account Clerk, managed daily operations.
-BST & Co., led by partner Brendan Kennedy, served as the city’s outside accounting consultant.
-The council authorized BST’s engagement on August 22, 2024 to close out FY 2023 and provide 2024 accounting services.
-That engagement cost the city more than $260,000.
+Treasurer Gabrielle Mahoney, whose permanent title was Chief Account Clerk, held daily operations together.
+The Administration brought in BST & Co. as an outside accounting consultant.
+The council authorized BST’s engagement on August 22, 2024.
+That engagement cost Trojans more than $260,000.

-The comptroller salary was raised from $103,966 to a range of $125,000 to $150,000 to attract candidates.
+The comptroller salary was raised from $103,966 to between $125,000 and $150,000 to attract candidates.
 About 20 people interviewed.
 Multiple candidates withdrew after watching council meetings.

 In September 2024, Steele said: “We have not received any quarterly reports.
 We don’t have a comptroller.
 It’s like we know nothing about the finances, and that’s a very frightening situation to be in as a member of the council.”